Etienne Tare

-Etienne Noel Tare (Etien Tare, /sq/; born 13 September 2003) is a professional footballer who plays as a centre-forward for Tirana in the Kategoria Superiore.
+Etienne Noel Tare (Etien Tare, /sq/; born 13 September 2003) is a professional footballer who plays as a forward for Tirana in the Kategoria Superiore.

 Born in Brescia, Italy, Tare holds German citizenship and is of Albanian origin.
 He began his football career in the youth system of Lazio, progressing through the academy ranks and briefly being included in the club's senior squad list for Serie A and UEFA Champions League fixtures.
 He has since played for Rapid Wien II and Sturm Graz II in the Austrian Second League, Skënderbeu Korçë and Tirana in the Kategoria Superiore, and Dukagjini in the Kosovo Superleague.

 Club career

 Lazio and early senior career

 Tare spent more than 13 years with Lazio, progressing from the club's youth ranks to the Primavera squad.
 During the 2019–20 pre-season, he was included in Lazio's Primavera training camp held in Pietralunga, Umbria, alternating between the under-17 and Primavera teams.
 Italian media described him as "a centre forward like his father, with similar movement and hairstyle".
 During the 2020–21 season, he began training occasionally with the senior team and was later included in Lazio's official UEFA Champions League squad list, as required by UEFA's homegrown player regulations.

 In August 2022, his contract with Lazio expired, and the club opted not to renew it—reportedly influenced by growing tensions between his father, sporting director Igli Tare, and the Lazio management, led by president Claudio Lotito.

 He left Lazio after making 61 appearances with seven goals and three assists for the Primavera side.
 On 11 August 2022, Tare signed a three-year contract with Rapid Wien II in the Austrian Second League.
 He spent one season with the Viennese club, gaining experience in senior-level football.

 In the summer of 2023, Tare transferred to Sturm Graz II, continuing in the Austrian Second League for another campaign.